Vampire Cleanup Department: Main Story

 Chau merely injured the Vampire King with amulet stakes.
 The vampire fed on the blood of rats to regain enough power to attack civilians.
 During that time, Tim was being tested for his ability to defeat a live vampire to prove he's ready to be a full-fledged VCD agent.
 However, after holding down the vampire, Tim wanted to show everyone that vampires don't necessarily need to be slayed.
 Distracted, Tim lost the upper-hand and the vampire was choking him to death.
 Chau wanted Tim to slay the vampire, but Tim couldn't.
 Summer's enhanced hearing detected Tim was in danger and charged into their sanctum to save Tim.
 Chau was angered to know he kept Summer and even defended her.
 Their argument was put on hold when they got the call about the Vampire King.
 Summer was neutralized and Tim begged Priest Ginger to not kill her and he agreed.
 Tim tried to reason with Chau about Summer, but he was too enraged and destroyed Tim's sword, saying he was unworthy to wield it.
-Things would take a turn for the worst when Inspector Chu returned to take over VCD.
+Things would take a turn for the worse when Inspector Chu returned to take over VCD.

 While Chau and Kui looked for the Vampire King, Chu arrived with official papers to replace the VCD with his own squad and armed with the experimental anti-vampire vaccine.
 As Chu's men take away Summer, Priest Ginger tried to warn them that the Vampire King will look for Summer if she's brought into the open; Chu was counting on it.
 In an emptied mall, Chu tied down Summer to lure the Vampire King.
 The VCD team accepted their dismissal and decided to take action on their own.

 At the mall, the VCD team reunited to face off the Vampire King.
 The landlord arrived for Summer and Chu thought he would disintegrate the Vampire King with his new weapon, but it didn't work.
 While it was effective against a lesser vampire, it had no effect against a dry type.
 Chau, Kui, Ginger, and Tim had to step in to take on the Vampire King by mortal combat.
 Despite their best efforts, the vampire proved to be powerful and Chau was bitten.
 The VCD team managed to hold the Vampire King with rope and drag his body up against the sunlight to burn him away.
 However, Tim was also stuck with the vampire as well.
 Summer broke free of her bindings and saved Tim from harm and helped burn the Vampire King to death.
 Sadly, Summer's actions cost her life.
 The sunlight was burning Summer away.
 Despite Tim encouraging Summer to drink his blood to save herself, she refused to.
 In their final moments, Summer smiled as she disintegrated and Tim tearfully kissed her, confessing his love for her.